Dschinn1997/Replication-ABM-Paper-Uninformed-Individuals-Promote-Democratic-Consensus-in-Animal-Groups/README.md

 - Agent-based Modelling

 ## Repository Contents
-- `script`: Python program script that implements, calibrates, and runs simuluations of the ABM for the matter of replication.
+- `model`: Python program script that implements, calibrates, and runs simuluations of the ABM for the matter of replication.
 - `report`: PDF of final report.

 ## Installation